facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ### App Transport Security

-Unfortunately, Apple has blocked implicit cleartext HTTP resource loading.
+Apple has blocked implicit cleartext HTTP resource loading.
 So we need to add the following our project's `Info.plist` (or equivalent) file.

 ```xml
 <key>NSAppTransportSecurity</key>